sugardraw/buildy-frontend/README.md

 ### Buildy App for Android - an inner-reform and interior design App
 #### Final Proyect at DCI School Berlin

-team: Ansumana Daboe, Gaia Cicaloni and Sergio Usle
+team: Ansumana Darboe, Gaia Cicaloni and Sergio Usle